Too Young for Love (1953 film)

-Too Young for Love (Italian: L'età dell'amore) is a 1953 French-Italian comedy drama film directed by Lionello De Felice and starring Aldo Fabrizi, Marina Vlady and Fernand Gravey.
+Too Young for Love AKA The Age of Indiscretion (L'età dell'amore) is a 1953 French-Italian comedy drama film directed by Lionello De Felice and starring Aldo Fabrizi, Marina Vlady and Fernand Gravey.
 Some of the film was shot on location in Castellana Grotte.

+The film adapts a play, Dame Nature, by André Birabeau.

 Synopsis

 In a small provincial Italian town, a fifteen-year-old boy meets and falls in love with a girl.